guimachiavelli/01/src/text/orgone-land.md

 you are a convinced advocate of economic, sexual and social equality because you know that, without it, liberty, justice, human dignity, nipplay, cock, ass, pits, stinky arseholes and the well-being of individuals will never amount to more than a pack of lies. you realise you are [[not alone]].

 ## not alone
 guys who have stamina and know how to make their presence felt –deep is good! – surround you. one of them says: “Alas!
 Up to now, consciousness itself has been an atavistic and fearsome phantom.
-And it will only cease to be so when a human being has learned how to make it the image and mirror of his own unique will.
+And it will only cease to be so when human beings have learned how to make it the image and mirror of their own unique will.
 Here we sit, waiting for you!” you have so many questions, you can barely contain yourself. you could ask [[where am I and who are you]], [[who’s got a hard cock to ride me]] or sing [[the hymn of the Homo Revolutionnaire]].

 ## who’s got a hard cock to ride me
-‘the fact is that homosexuality is a complicated and mystical interplay of genetics and politics. we all, collectively, have the hardest cock of all times to slip inside your wet, willing hole. [[Mutual oral foreplay is cool]], too.
+‘the fact is that homoluv is a complicated and mystical interplay of genetics and politics. we all, collectively, have the hardest cock of all times to slip inside your wet, willing hole. [[Mutual oral foreplay is cool]], too.
 The worst blackmail that society subjects us to is that of choosing between working or dying of hunger and [[our collective love for cock will save]] all from it.’

 ## Mutual oral foreplay is cool
-you reply ‘I'll suck yours if you'll suck mine! [[:)]] A lot of my work has been devoted to trying to get the truth of the homo tantric mystical experience out in order to destroy crypto-authoritarian society. [[will you help me]]?’
+you reply ‘I'll suck yours if you'll suck mine! [[:)]]’

+‘A lot of my work has been devoted to trying to get the truth of the homo tantric mystical experience out in order to destroy crypto-authoritarian society. [[will you help me]]?’

 ## :)
 ‘Homoness is regarded as shameful by barbarians and by those who live under despotic governments because it is apparently not in the interest of such rulers to have great ideas engendered in their subjects, or powerful friendships or passionate love – all of which homosexuality is particularly apt to produce. [[will you help me]]?’